codahale/lockstitch/design.md

 ## Complex Protocols

-Given an elliptic curve group like Ristretto255, Lockstitch can be used to build complex protocols which integrate public- and symmetric-key operations.
+Given an elliptic curve group like NIST P-256, Lockstitch can be used to build complex protocols which integrate public- and symmetric-key operations.

 ### Hybrid Public-Key Encryption